 No. City Councilmembers will do their own research and draw their own conclusions on how to proceed.
 The survey is just one more tool to provide the City Council with some direction.

-Q: How will it be decided on which zones will be allowed to have the different types of businesses, such as retailers versus growers?
+Q: How will it be decided on which zones will be allowed to have different types of businesses, such as retailers versus growers?

 If marihuana businesses are to be permitted in the City, the Berkley Planning Commission will study, hold a public hearing(s), and make a recommendation, and the City Council will make the final zoning decision as to whether, what types, how many, and where marihuana businesses may be located.